Hasnain123Raza/C-Image-Filter/README.md

 This argument is used to specify the output filename.
 It is optional and defaults to `output.jpg`.

+### Threads

+> -t, --threads[=NUMBER]

+This argument is used to specify the number of threads.
+Note, it is only available in multithreaded build.

 ### Filter

 > -f, --filter[=FILTERID]

 This argument is used to specify the filter to use.
 It is optional and defaults to `0`.

-The avaialable filters are as follows:
+The available filters are as follows:

 0   FILTER_NONE